BasicAirData/AirDataComputer/Software/Asgard/Documentation/Firmware/Test Serial Session/Serial Test Session.md

 ## Example Test Communication Session Between a Remote unit, R,  and an Asgard ADC.
-All the communications strings are terminated with a carriage return char '\n'.
+All the communications strings are terminated with a carriage return char '\n'

 This sequence of commands can be used, for example, to configure and use a benchtop ADC unit.
 To be noted that the unit should periodically send to R the data required by the default configuration.
 To attain an effective communication these messages are removed.

 Remote R unit hails ADC and send his identification "R" and its protocol version is number "0.2"
 $HBO,R,0.2